 - To submit a chargeback on an order, locate the transaction in the NoFraud portal and click the red “Submit Chargeback” button on the top right hand corner of the screen.

-- A chargeback reimbursement request must be submitted by the customer to NoFraud within 7 days of receipt of a chargeback notification and at least 4 business days before the chargeback response is due.
+- A chargeback reimbursement request must be submitted by the customer to NoFraud at least 5 days before the chargeback response is due.

 When submitting a request, the customer must provide: